Group Testing: An Information Theory Perspective: Open problems from the first edition

 Results regarding the rate of group testing indicate how the number $T = T(n)$ of tests required behaves as $n \to \infty$.
 However, in practice, we might be interested in a fairly modest number of items, perhaps of the order $100$ to $10,000$.
 In such cases, results concerning the asymptotic rate may be of limited value, particularly if $\log_2\binom nk/T$ only converges slowly to the maximum achievable rate.
-What then can we say about the number of tests required with such `finite $n$'?
-Information-theoretic approaches to `finite blocklength' results in channel coding were pioneered by Polyanskiy, Poor and Verd\'u \cite{ppv2010}.
-Can similar methods provide additional insight in the context of group testing?
+A natural question is then what we say about the number of tests required with such `finite $n$'.
+Information-theoretic approaches to `finite blocklength' results in channel coding were pioneered by Polyanskiy, Poor and Verd\'u \cite{ppv2010}, and similar ideas may be useful for better understanding group testing.

 One existing work in this direction is \cite{johnsonconverse}, which built on the ideas of \cite{ppv2010} to develop converse results that generalize Theorem \ref{thm:bjaconverse}.
-However, in stark contrast with channel coding, we are not aware of any works attempting a finite-size {\em achievability} analysis of group testing. \end{openprob}
+However, in stark contrast with channel coding, counterparts for the {\em achievability} part appear to be unexplored.
+Some of the analyses surveyed in this monograph, such as those of COMP (Section \ref{sec:COMP}) and two-stage conservative testing (Section \ref{sec:conservative}), are sufficiently simple that analogous non-asymptotic bounds could be inferred without too much difficulty.
+However, other analyses, notably including information-theoretic achievability (Section \ref{sec:pf_ach}), are heavily reliant on asymptotics, often including terms that decay to zero very slowly. \end{openprob}

-\begin{openprob} \emph{Find a practical decoding algorithm (and a non-adaptive test design) that achieves a rate higher than $\ln 2 \approx 0.693$, or prove that no such algorithm exists.}
+\begin{openprob} {\bf (Solved)} \emph{Find a practical decoding algorithm (and a nonadaptive test design) that achieves a rate higher than $\ln 2 \approx 0.693$, or prove that no such algorithm exists.}

-The DD algorithm was discussed in Sections \ref{sec:DD} and \ref{sec:near_constant} for the Bernoulli design and near-constant column weight design, respectively.
-The rates were seen to be optimal with respect to these designs for a high sparsity parameter $\alpha \in [\frac12, 1)$, while saturating to $\frac{1}{\ee \ln 2} \approx 0.531$ or $\ln 2 \approx 0.693$ for lower values of $\alpha < \frac12$ (see Figure \ref{fig:algrates}).
-Interestingly, separate decoding of items items (Section \ref{sec:separate}) with a Bernoulli design also achieves a rate approaching $\ln 2 \approx 0.693$ as $\alpha \to 0$.
-However, no practical algorithm is known to achieve a rate exceeding $\ln 2$ for any value of $\alpha$.

-While the more sophisticated SCOMP algorithm outperforms DD in practice, its rate with a near-constant column weight design is the same as DD (as discussed in Section \ref{sec:near_constant}).
-Approaches based on linear programming (Section \ref{sec:lp}) or belief propagation (Section \ref{sec:belprop}) could be candidates for algorithms that not only work better in practice, but achieve a strictly higher rate.